Exploring legal boundaries

 Qualification dates

-This module will give you the opportunity to research a legal topic of your own choice.
-It will support your research of your chosen topic and help you to present your findings as a written report of your research methods and in poster format.
+This module gives you the opportunity to research a legal topic of your own choice.
+It will support your research on your chosen topic and help you present your findings as a written report of your research methods and in poster format.
 You will work with other students to prepare your poster and will be encouraged to help each other in your academic endeavours.

 What you will study